-- Social contact with family and friends

-- Work- and study-related communication
+Social contact with family and friends Work- and study-related communication

-- Shopping

-- Travel

-- Entertainment

-Our smartphones provide us with an evergrowing world of online services opportunities.
-The applications use are targeted at a specific need and audience.
+Our smartphones provide us with an evergrowing world of online services and opportunities.
+The applications that we use are targeted at a specific need and audience.
 However, despite all the wonderful opportunities created via these digital devices, our smartphones could also disrupt our work and social interaction with others.